Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks: CBS as a Protocol

 \textbf{Initial ``Root" CT Node:} CBS starts by generating the ``Root" CT node which contains no constraints (line \ref{line:root-node}).
 Generating the Root CT node requires generating paths for each agent individually (this is the only node that requires planning all agents).
 Once generated, this node is inserted into the CT queue and the high-level CT search is started.

-\textbf{High-Level Search:} CBS employs a best-first search over the CT nodes by using a priority queue (which we will call ``CTQueue").
+\textbf{High-Level Search:} CBS employs a best-first search over the CT nodes by using a priority queue (which is called ``OPEN").
 There are multiple ways to sort the priority queue based on the MAPF objective, but one standard way is to sort by CT node's cost (typically the sum of each agent's path length).
-CBS pops out the cheapest node and checks if it is a goal node (line \ref{line:CTQueue-pop}).
+CBS pops out the cheapest node and checks if it is a goal node (line \ref{line:OPEN-pop}).
 If it is, CBS returns that node's paths as the solution.
-If not, CBS generates successor nodes and inserts them into CTQueue and repeats (line \ref{line:CTQueue-insert}).
+If not, CBS generates successor nodes and inserts them into OPEN and repeats (line \ref{line:OPEN-insert}).

 \textbf{Summary:} CBS searches over candidate solutions (high-level search over CT nodes) by iteratively finding collisions, adding constraints, and replanning individual agents (low-level search).
 CBS is a centralized planner that plans full-horizon collision-free paths for all agents.